solliancenet/tech-immersion-data-ai/ai-exp1/README.md

 For now, let's explore how this bot is created and how LUIS is trained with the sets of utterances, intents, and entities as described.

-1. Open Windows Explorer and navigate to `C:\lab-files\ai\1`.
+1. Open Windows Explorer and navigate to `C:\lab-files\ai\1\automotiveskill`.
 Double-click on **AutomotiveSkill.csproj** to open the solution in Visual Studio.
 If you are prompted by Visual Studio to log in, log in with your Azure Active Directory credentials you are using for this lab.

     ![The AutomotiveSkill.csproj file is highlighted in Windows Explorer.](media/windows-explorer-solution.png 'Windows Explorer')

 2. You will see the projects listed within the Solution Explorer in Visual Studio.
 Expand the **AutomotiveSkill** project.
-Next, expand **Resources**, then **LU**, and then **en-us**, which is the language folder for English.
+Next, expand **Deployment**, then **Resources**, then **LU**, and then **en-us**, which is the language folder for English.
 Next, double-click on **General.lu**.

     ![Screenshot of the Solution Explorer.](media/vs-general-lu.png 'Solution Explorer')